robbert-vdh/yabridge/README.md

 You can either download a prebuilt version of yabridge through GitHub's [releases](https://github.com/robbert-vdh/yabridge/releases) page, or you can compile it from source using the instructions in the [build](#Building) section below.
-If you're downloading the prebuilt version you're using a distro that's older than Ubuntu 20.04 such as Ubuntu 18.04, Debian 10, or Linux Mint 19, then you should download the version that ends with `-ubuntu-18.04.tar.gz`.
+If you're downloading the prebuilt version and you're using a distro that's older than Ubuntu 20.04 such as Ubuntu 18.04, Debian 10, or Linux Mint 19, then you should download the version that ends with `-ubuntu-18.04.tar.gz`.
 Alternatively there are AUR packages available if you are running Arch or Manjaro ([yabridge](https://aur.archlinux.org/packages/yabridge/), [yabridge-bin](https://aur.archlinux.org/packages/yabridge-bin/),